parky-sood/refer-a-bruin/README.md

 ## Installation Process:
     1. Clone from GitHub repo
-    2. Navigate to the bigbytes/bigbyte directory and create the following file to store and initialize the Firebase API keys:
+    2. Navigate to the refer-a-bruin/bigbyte directory and create the following file to store and initialize the Firebase API keys:
         - .env
-    3. Navigate to the bigbytes root directory and execute the start script start_app.sh which does the following:
+    3. Navigate to the refer-a-bruin root directory and execute the start script start_app.sh which does the following:
         - installs all Firebase and Firebase Admin dependencies
         - installs npm throughout the project
         - navigates to the front end and back end folders, installs npm, and starts both servers to effectively launch the application